stavsetty/stavsetty.github.io/index.md

 ## ABOUT ME

-Hi, my name is Stav Setty and I am currently a student at the [University of Georgia](http://www.uga.edu) (Class of 2019) studying [Management Information Systems](http://www.terry.uga.edu/undergraduate/majors/management-information-systems) as well as the Entrepreneurship certificate program.
+Hi, my name is Stav Setty and I'm a third year student at the [University of Georgia](http://www.uga.edu) studying [Management Information Systems](http://www.terry.uga.edu/undergraduate/majors/management-information-systems) as well as the Entrepreneurship certificate program.

 ## SKILLS
 - Proficiency in SQL